New rates will be in effect for the new fiscal year, which will begin July 1st.

 Please note that a high volume/bulk rate is now available for researchers from Harvard University and Non-Profit organizations to facilitate experiments that require the analysis of a large number of LC-MS samples.
 Please check our policy and high volume rates.

 *Please note that certain custom analyses such as quantitation of small molecules require methods development.
-The HPLC or GC methods development charge is $60 per hour for Harvard, $105 per hour non-profit, $120 per hour for Corporate users.
+The HPLC or GC methods development charges are $64.89 per hour for Harvard, $110.96 per hour for Harvard-Affiliates, $123.29 per hour for non-Harvard academic or non-profit organizations and $162.23 for Corporate researchers.
 Please check out our guidelines for calculating an estimate of what the methods development charge would be depending on the individual compound, and inherent difficulty in the methods development process.

 Harvard and Non-Harvard Status

 Your Harvard/non-Harvard affiliation status is determined solely by whether you have a 33-digit internal billing code.
 If this code is not available, you will be charged the non-Harvard rate based on the university overhead rate and ease of billing considerations.
+A list of Harvard affiliated institutions can be found here.
 In the absence of an internal billing code, you will be considered an outside user since this indicates that an overhead has not been paid to Harvard FAS which subsidizes our internal costs.

 Northwest Laboratories, B243.10